aleppard/argus/README.md

 Future improvements could include:

-* Set up Onion site running Argus.
+* Set up site running Argus (possibly an Onion site).
 * Add "copy to clipboard" button for locally returned results.
 * Add ability to hit return twice to forward locally returned results directly to DuckDuckGo (e.g. if a locally returned result is not